-where the quality of service (QoS) rate constraint \eqref{eq.p3} and the sum power constraint \eqref{eq.p1} ensure a minimum achievable rate $\Omega_m$ for each user in $m^{\rm th}$ cell and the transmission within power budget, respectively.
-Moreover, the boundary constraints on power, altitude, and airspeed are given in \eqref{eq.p2}, \eqref{eq.p6} and \eqref{eq.p7}, respectively.
+where the QoS rate constraint \eqref{eq.p3} and the sum power constraint \eqref{eq.p1} ensure the minimum achievable rate $\Omega_m$ for each user in $m^{\rm th}$ cell and the transmission within power budget, respectively.
+Moreover, the boundary constraints on power, altitude, and airspeed are given by \eqref{eq.p2}, \eqref{eq.p6} and \eqref{eq.p7}, respectively.
 It is important to highlight that $H_{\rm min}$, $ H_{\rm max}$ and $ V_{\rm max}$ are constants but the stalling speed $ V_{\rm s}$ is a function of aircraft dimensions and altitude as $ V_{\rm s} = \sqrt{{2W}/{\rho_h(H)S C_{\rm Lmin}}}$.
 It is the minimum speed $V_{\rm min} $ at $H$ to maintain a steady-level flight.
-In addition, the constraint \eqref{eq.p4} ensures the availability of requisite power stored $P_{\rm st}$ in batteries for night time operation.
-Eventually, \eqref{eq.p5} restricts the communication power budget for all cells after accounting the feed line losses $\Upsilon$ encountered while drawing effective radiated power from the actual transmission power.
+In addition, the constraint \eqref{eq.p4} ensures the availability of requisite power stored $P_{\rm st}$ in batteries for NTO.
+Finally, \eqref{eq.p5} restricts the communication power budget for all cells after accounting the feed line losses $\Upsilon$ encountered while drawing effective radiated power from the actual transmission power.

-The problem $\textbf{P1}$ is jointly non-convex in the given optimization variables therefore we propose alternate optimization (AO) and solve the sub-problems \eqref{eq.P1a}, \eqref{eq.P1b} and \eqref{eq.P1c} iteratively as presented in Algorithm \ref{Algo1}.
-We initialize by selecting a time and date at instance $n$ and choosing the QoS threshold $\Omega_m$.
+The problem $\textbf{P1}$ is jointly non-convex in the given optimization variables, therefore we propose alternate optimization (AO) and solve the sub-problems \eqref{eq.P1a}, \eqref{eq.P1b} and \eqref{eq.P1c} iteratively as presented in Algorithm \ref{Algo1}.
+We initialize resource allocation by selecting a time and date at instance $n$ and choosing the QoS threshold $\Omega_m$.
 Feasible starting altitude and speed are used to compute the required propulsion power $P_{\rm pro}[n]$ which is then subtracted from the available power at that instance $P_{\rm a}[n]$ along with the $P_{\rm st}$ to obtain the transmission power $P_{\rm T}[n]$.
 Then, subproblems \textbf{P1(a)}, \textbf{P1(b)}, and \textbf{P1(c)} are solved iteratively using the results of previously solved problems.
 Next, we update $P_{\rm T}[n]$ using the renewed $P_{\rm pro}[n]$ to find the sum-rate $R[n]$.
-Alternate optimization works in a loop till it meets the stopping criteria to furnish the optimum values of the $\alpha[n]$, $H[n]$ and $V[n]$.
+Alternate optimization works in an iterative manner till it meets the stopping criteria to furnish the optimum values of the $\alpha[n]$, $H[n]$ and $V[n]$.

 For a given flight at altitude $H$ with airspeed $V$ at an instant $n$, the power allocation problem is given by \eqref{eq.P1a}.
 The transmit power budget is calculated from \eqref{eq.netP} after deducting $P_{\rm req}[n]$ from the available solar power $P_a[n]$ for a fixed $P_{\rm st}$.